 Providing a platform for debate since 1997

-The Roscoe Lecture Series is under the stewardship of Sir Jon Murphy, former Chief Constable of Merseyside Police and LJMU’s new Professor of Advanced Policing Studies.
+The Roscoe Lecture Series is under the stewardship of Sir Jon Murphy, former Chief Constable of Merseyside Police and LJMU’s Professor of Advanced Policing Studies.

 The Roscoe Lecture series was launched in November 1997 to provide an open platform for debate on topics of public interest.
 Today, they are one of the UK’s largest public lecture series, regularly attracting audiences of over 800 people.

 The Roscoe Lectures play an important part in the intellectual life of Merseyside, helping to foster informed debate, broaden horizons and perspectives, and uphold the crucial spirit of intellectual inquiry and free speech in which Roscoe passionately believed.

 Since 1997, LJMU has delivered 120 lectures, featuring a wide range of speakers, including HRH Prince of Wales, The Archbishop of Canterbury, the Presidents of Ireland and Ghana, and Sir Brian Leveson, now Chancellor of LJMU.